PointsBet New York Promo Code for $2,000 Sign-up Bonus

-PointsBet users in New Jersey have two options for making in-person transactions, but there’s no word yet as to whether New York bettors will be able to do so as well.
+PointsBet customers in New Jersey have two options for making in-person transactions, but there’s no word yet as to whether New York bettors will be able to do so as well.

 In New Jersey, you can head to the casino cage at either Bally’s Atlantic City Hotel & Casino or Meadowlands Racetrack.
 From there, you just need to follow these steps in order to withdraw money in person.

-When we know more about in-person deposit and withdrawal options for PointsBet users in New York we will let you know.
+When we know more about in-person deposit and withdrawal options for PointsBet customers in New York we will let you know.

 If you experience any problems and need help, you can contact PointsBet’s customer service team by emailing [email protected].
 You also can start a live chat with a representative by using either the PointsBet app or website.